ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab04.md

 # Work Flow

-* Step 1: Read Chapter 4 of Guttag, Sections 4.1 - 4.5

-* Step 2: Create a new private github repo under the "ucsd-cse-spis-2017" organization.
+* Step 1: Create a new private github repo under the "ucsd-cse-spis-2018" organization.
 However, the instructions are a little different this time, since we will be providing you with some starter code.

-* Step 3: For each of the programming exercises in this lab come up with a solution outline by discussing with your partner.
+* Step 2: For each of the programming exercises in this lab come up with a solution outline by discussing with your partner.
 Don't be in a hurry to start coding unless you have a fairly clear idea of a solution strategy.

-* Step 4: Unit test your code as you write new code using the unittest framework
+* Step 3: Unit test your code as you write new code using the unittest framework

-* Step 5: Commit your code frequently.
+* Step 4: Commit your code frequently.
 Push working versions of your code to github.

 Developing code is an iterative process.
 Your code will probably not work as expected on the very first try.
 Don't be dismayed.
 Work through your code to identify bugs, test new code frequently and seek help if you feel you are stuck!